skienzmatishun/rippreport/content/p/million-dollar-swimming-pool/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Pushing further into local shadow deals, Fairhope insiders manipulated property transactions to hide massive personal gains.
+Corporate filings reveal a maze of connected LLCs designed to bury high-dollar real estate payouts.
+Real estate corruption always leaves a trail if you know where to dig.
 ---
 Catalyst players have developed a shell game called follow the LLC’s.
 Daphne Mayor, a catalyst charter member, explains that “Alabama is a buyer beware state.”
 BUYER BEWARE OF CATALYST is what consumers should be aware of.